 Why are we here?

-When the curtain comes down on the theatre of this life and the producer walks on the stage then all will be over except for the final examination of our earthly lives which we will either pass or fail and which comes at the end when we leave our lives here on earth (which we all must do) for our death is one event about which we can be 100% certain.
+When we die, which we all must do, the curtain will come down on the theatre of our life and the producer will walk on the stage.
+Then all will be over for us except the final examination of our earthly life which we will either pass or fail.
 Crudely put, a pass means eternity in the arms of the loving, living God whilst rejection means separation from Him for all eternity for there is no making amends after death as the parable of the rich man and Lazarus so clearly demonstrates.
 (Luke 16: 19-31)

 The Son of God tells us that whilst many are called few are chosen and that we pass the test by believing in the Humanity, Divinity and Resurrection of Christ; by loving God with all our hearts, minds and souls and by loving and forgiving our fellow human beings much as we love and forgive ourselves.
-Time spent reading scripture and in prayer will, as with the study of any human activity, reward those who continually engage in the practice.
+Time spent reading scripture and in prayer will, as with the study of any human activity, reward those who continually engage in the practice with greater understanding.

 Paul in his 1st letter to the Corinthians chapter 13 wrote, "If I have a faith that can move mountains, but do not have love, I am nothing.
 If I give all I possess to the poor and give over my body to hardship that I may boast, but do not have love, I gain nothing."